MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## New features in DPM 1801

-System Center DPM 1801 supports [back up and restore of VMware virtual machines](https://blogs.technet.microsoft.com/dpm/2018/02/27/faster-vmware-backups-with-sc-1801-dpm/) (VMs), and extends the benefits of Modern Backup Storage to your VMware backups.
+System Center DPM 1801 supports [back up and restore of VMware virtual machines](https://blogs.technet.microsoft.com/dpm/2018/02/27/faster-vmware-backups-with-sc-1801-dpm/) (VMs) and extends the benefits of Modern Backup Storage to your VMware backups.
 For detailed information on how to back up VMware VMs, see [this article](back-up-vmware.md).

 * Up to 50% storage savings
 * Three times faster backups